Truth vs. NEW$, Inc Part 1 (11 Aug 2025) with Don Grahn, Brian Davidson and Joachim Hagopian

 This guy is a savage.

-deserves not to be alive.
+He deserves not to be alive.

-You know, the war criminal genocidal king.
+You know, the war criminal genocidal king, Netanyahu, is being too soft, according to him.

 Yeah, it's a disgusting situation.

-And they're going for Gusto, but they're having trouble.
+And they're going for gusto, but they're having trouble.

 They're not going to win this war.

-They haven't been winning this war of attrition.
+They haven't been winning.

 Gaza has not moved.

-in that very closed small little space that's been demolished.
+They're still in there in that very closed, small little space that's in demolish.

 I mean, it's like 95% of all the buildings are gone now.